<em>Verbascum</em>, mullein: to plant, to grow and to care for

 Discover other Verbascum - Mullein

-Planting verbascum
+Planting Verbascum

 Where to plant?

-We advise you to plant the mullein in full sun.
-This is the most favourable exposure, ensuring abundant flowering.
-Some varieties also thrive in partial shade, as long as the light is sufficient.
+We recommend planting mullein in full sun.
+This exposure suits it best, ensuring abundant flowering.
+Some varieties also do well in partial shade, provided light levels are fairly high.

 When to plant?